From DMAA to Ephedra and now DMHA (aka 2-Aminoisoheptane / Octodrine) ... Is this really the next best stimulant?

 The flavors all taste great and mix easily with nothing more than a glass and a spoon.

-Use coupon code: SHARE12
+Use this 5% off coupon code: FITFREK5

 When you think about hardcore pre-workouts, one name comes to mind - Arez by NTel Pharma - and there isn’t just one!